goldfeld/vim-seek/README.md

 ## What about substitute?

 Vim maps the key `s` to substitute.
 That it is the perfect mnemonic to seek is a fortunate coincidence, but the choice was made because substitute (without a count) is an often inefficient command, being--ironically--easily substituted by others.
 Seek doesn't take a count, so whenever you supply a count to `s` it will map to the substitute command.
+If you don't use the substitute commmand at all, you can add `let g:seek_subst_disable = 1` to your `.vimrc` in order to allow counts for actual seeks.

 The single character substitution can be accomplished with either `1s` or `cl`.
 And `S`, which is remapped to seek backwards, is completely substituted by `cc`.